WindMillCode/Windmillcode-Angular-CDK/projects/wml-three/README.md

 ## Roadmap

-multiple renderers need to be able to accurately choose the correct object from the mouseexamples with the effect composersany unifed and comphesive progress loader for all features in a threejs prop
+[ ] multiple renderers need to be able to accurately choose the correct object from the mouse[ ] examples with the effect composers[ ] any unifed and comphesive progress loader for all features in a threejs prop

 ### Caveats